ysl2/iframe-fullscreen-extension/README.md

 ## How to Use

-Simply navigate to any webpage that contains an `iframe`.
-You will see a "Fullscreen" button appear on the top-right of the embedded content.
+1.  **Click the extension icon** in your browser toolbar to open the settings.
+2.  **Choose your preferred mode**: "Default On" or "Default Off".
+3.  **Configure your blacklist/whitelist** using regular expressions for precise control (e.g., `https://www.example.com/.*`).
+4. Navigate to any webpage.
+The fullscreen button will appear on iframes according to your rules.
 Click it to enter fullscreen mode.

 ---